Clayton Marr

 • Balkan languages (especially: Albanian, Romanian, Turkish)

-• some other (late-)classical era languages I can get distracted with: Gaulish, Hittite, Hebrew, Sogdian, Avestan, Messapic, Phrygian, Doric Greek dialects
+• some other (late-)classical era languages I can get distracted with (in order of interest, roughly): Gaulish, Hittite, Messapic, Sogdian, Avestan, Hebrew, Phrygian, Doric Greek dialects

 Trivia: